Package 'propop'

 The projection parameters need to be passed on as a single data frame to project_raw with (with the parameters as columns).
 The column types, names, and factor levels need to match those specified below.

-The method used to calculate the projections is a 'cohort-component analysis' implemented with matrices due to programming performance benefit compared to data frames.
-In a nutshell, the starting population ('n') is multiplied by the survival rate to obtain the number of people which transition into the projected next year (year + 1).
-Then, the absolute number of people immigrating from outside Switzerland and the migration saldo for people from outside the respective canton is added to the surviving population.
-This results in the starting population for projection the next year.
-Newborn children are added aeparately to the new starting population of each year.
+The 'cohort component method' is implemented with matrices to enhance performance and enable efficient code execution.
+In a nutshell, the starting population ('n') is multiplied by the survival rate to obtain the people which transition into the projected next year (year + 1).
+Then, the absolute number of people immigrating from other cantons and other countries is added to the "surviving" population.
+This results in the starting population for projecting the next year.
+Newborn children are added separately to the new starting population of each year.

 Steps in this function: